Managing Copy Requests

 The default "Copy Completion" template pre populates with the secure data link, though you can also insert it as a dynamic variable into any custom reply.

-Upon completing your response, select “Reply & close”.
+Upon completing your response, select “Send & close request"

 Stage 4 - Close